 In partnership with the National College Advising Corps (CAC), Davidson College is proud to host a CAC program due to the generosity of the John M. Belk Endowment.
 The CAC places well-trained, college graduates from institutions of higher education as full-time advisers in under-resourced high schools to support students as they navigate the complex processes of college admission and matriculation.
 These "near peer" advisers collaborate with teachers and administrators to tie college-going into the life of a school, devise creative approaches to reach and connect with students, and most importantly, open the eyes of students and their families to the possibility of college.
 Equally important, advisers supplement, not replace, existing high school counseling staff, thereby reaching more students.
 The goal is to increase the rates of college enrollment and completion among low-income, first-generation college and underrepresented high school students.

-The College Adviser position is a full-time, two-year AmeriCorps position.
-College Advisers are placed at partner schools to serve students and carry out the mission and goals of CAC as described above.
-The College Adviser Position will begin with pre-service training during the month of July 2015 at Davidson College.
+The College Adviser position is a full-time, two-year position.
+College Advisers are placed at partner schools in western North Carolina to serve students and carry out the mission and goals of CAC as described above.
+The College Adviser position will begin with pre-service training during the month of July 2015 at Davidson College.
 Members of the Class of 2015 and recent graduates can learn more about the position at one of the following information sessions:

 The College Advising Corps at Davidson College is administered through the Center for Civic Engagement.
 For more information contact Mary Alice Katon at 704-894-3015